 Climb Mt Eden (Maungawhau)

 The tallest of Auckland’s volcanic cones at 196m high and closest to the CBD it arguably provides the best views.
-It’s an easy 20 minute walk up Mt Eden and suitable for most people.
+The Mt Eden summit walk is an easy 20 minute walk and suitable for most people.
 The views are better than from any 5 star hotel in Auckland.
 It’s free to walk up the mountain unguided or you can take a cultural walking tour.

 Walk up One Tree Hill (Maungakiekie)